TaoStarlit/English/book/IELTS_writing.md

 The more chunks of language you can learn, the more flexible your writing will be in the exam.

 ### keen sense, cope with, scratch
-- sharp or penetrating, in particular. high developed sense; -> having or showing eagerness or enthusiasm
+- keen: sharp or penetrating, in particular. high developed sense; -> having or showing eagerness or enthusiasm
-- (of a person) deal effectively with something difficult.
+- cope with: (of a person) deal effectively with something difficult.
-- from marking on the suface -> from the very beginning
+- from scatch: from marking on the suface -> from the very beginning
 1. I am able to pick up new language without much trouble.
 1. When I travel somewhere new, I like to sample the local food
 1. I feel I can **cope with most challenge**s that life throws at me